esteinig/sketchy/README.md

 ## Preprint

-If you use `Sketchy` for research and other applications, please cite:
+If you use `sketchy` for research and other applications, please cite:

 >  Steinig et al. (2022) - Genomic neighbor typing for bacterial outbreak surveillance - bioRxiv 2022.02.05.479210; doi: https://doi.org/10.1101/2022.02.05.479210